9.3x72mm Rimmed Ammo

 History of 9.3x72mmR Ammunition

 Introduced in the late 1800’s the 9.3x72R is most commonly found in drilling rifles.
-Many of these rifles were produced in Europe and had side by side shotgun barrels with a rifle barrel directly beneath them.
+Many of these rifles were produced in Europe and had side by side shotgun barrels, normally of 12 gauge, with a rifle barrel directly beneath them.
 Hunters and gamekeepers found this arrangement useful as the shooter could quickly choose between a shotgun and rifle depending on the game being pursued.
 It was initially developed as a black powder cartridge, but did survive the change to smokeless powder.

 Although the 9.3x72R is an old cartridge, it remains in production by Sellier and Bellot and RWS, it is very difficult to find and most shooters have to hand load their ammunition, but even then, the brass can be extremely difficult to find.
 However, if your passion is shooting one of the master works of firearms, the drilling rifle, the 9.3x72R is a great choice for hunting medium game.